thisisnabi/Devblogs.Blogger/README.md

-# Devblogs.Blogger
+## Let's make a personal blog.
 Blogger is an open-source publishing platform Written in ASP.NET Core.
-Let's make a personal blog.